-If I have funding to pay a new postdoctoral researcher, I will advertise that fact on this page.
+If I have funding for a new postdoctoral researcher, I will advertise on this page.
 There are no current open positions, but a two year position for a theoretician will be available in Fall 2018 and advertised in due course.
 Contact me if you are interested in discussing this.

 I am also happy to discuss funding options, including (1) co-authoring a grant proposal that could support your postdoctoral research, or (2) developing and honing fellowship applications for you to acquire your own salary support.
 If you wish to do postdoctoral research on topics relevant to my lab, then feel free to get in touch to discuss such funding options.

 I am always on the lookout for good new PhD students.
-I encourage students focused on fundamental questions about evolutionary and ecological disease processes, who are interested in creative and independent research.
-I encourage my students to pursue their own research ideas, within the context of the major disease questions our lab examines.
+I encourage my students to pursue their own research ideas, within the context of the the infectious disease questions our lab examines.
 We are broadly interested in infectious disease processes, ranging from pure theory, to modeling particular diseases alongside empirical work in the field and lab.
 Students have the opportunity to combine these approaches or specialize, with the question rather than the system that is most important.

 The Boots lab is happy to welcome undergraduate researchers to our lab.
 Our undergraduate researchers primarily work with our moth-baculovirus lab system, but undergraduates interested in mathematical modeling or bioinformatics should also contact the lab to check for opportunities.
 There are a number of ways to get involved in research in the Boots lab: